avikdatta/python_scripts/scripts/index_to_json_hub/README.md

+# A script for preparing JSON trackhub following the IHEC standards
-An updated version of this script is now present in the [JSON_trackhub](https://github.com/avikdatta/JSON_trackhub) repo.
+An updated version of this script is now present at the [JSON_trackhub](https://github.com/avikdatta/JSON_trackhub) repo.